 What does Registration Mean?

-A tank owner is required to register (notifying of a UST) on an application form provided by the Agency for all new and existing USTs.
+A tank owner is required to register a UST, by using a form provided by the Agency for all new and existing USTs.

 Are any USTs exempt from Registration?